bemporad/nashopt/README.md

 ## Overview

-We consider a game with $N$ agents.
+Consider a game with $N$ agents.
 Each agent $i$ solves the following problem

 $$
 x_i^\star \in \arg\min_{x_i \in \mathbb{R}^{n_i}} f_i(x)